Tango Software Engineer Salary in Ukraine | UAH 3.76M-UAH 4.01M+ | Levels.fyi

 The median Software Engineer compensation in Ukraine package at Tango totals UAH 4.01M per year.
-View the base salary, stock, and bonus breakdowns for Tango's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tango's total compensation packages.
 Last updated: 11/5/2025

 Company